-The bottom of Table 2 shows the performance of the linear model compared with the CAI and codon usage.
-There is no possible comparison to a set of original parameters, as in the case of the CAI and the codon usage.
-Instead, we compared the performance of the linear model with the performance of the original CAI and codon usage models on the same evaluation sets.
+the performance of the linear model with the performance of the original CAI and codon usage models on the same evaluation sets.
 The left half of the ' Δ correlation' column in Table 2 refers to the difference with the CAI correlation, whereas the right half gives the difference with the codon usage correlation.
 (There are three possible choices for the evaluation set.)
-It is clear from the results that the best performance is obtained when the parameterization and evaluation populations are both $[G{mRNA}, a{mRNA}]$.
+It is clear from the results that the best performance is obtained when the parameterization and evaluation populations are both [G{mRNA} , a{mRNA}].
 (This should be expected, given that the model parameters were optimized on this set.)

 When $[G{mRNA}, a{mRNA}]$ is both the parameterization and evaluation population, the Pearson correlation of the linear model with the expression data is 0.75.
 This is slightly higher than the best Pearson correlations for the CAI and codon usage models.
-(The CAI has a maximum Pearson correlation of 0.72, while the CU has a maximum Pearson correlation of 0.71.)
-In terms of the rank correlation, the best CU model is somewhat better than the linear model (0.60 versus 0.56), while the CAI performs worse than both of the other methods (0.46).
+(The CAI has a maximum Pearson correlation of 0.72, while the codon usage has a maximum Pearson correlation of 0.71.)
+In terms of the rank correlation, the best codon usage model is somewhat better than the linear model (0.60 versus 0.56), while the CAI performs worse than both of the other methods (0.46).